We aim to be a green yoga retreat but what can we really do?

 Some claim an ancient Minoan king, or at least the Minoans invented the first flushing toilet in the world on Crete.
 Despite this most Cretan, as well as Greek toilets, can’t handle anything that you haven’t eaten first.
 So, the paper goes into a bin next to the toilet, cheerfully nicknamed pooh bins at Yoga Rocks.
 We use compostable bags made from potatoes for these bins and also biodegradable big rubbish bags to collect them in though then these go off to landfill.
 (We have considered using paper bags and also composting or burning this waste but the bins are also used for other un-recyclable rubbish so this won’t currently work.)

 Next: One option for reducing toilet paper use would be to install bum guns which are used in a lot of Eastern lands, being particularly popular in S.E Asia.
-We love this option and are hoping to install a prototype in the 2017 season to see how it goes.
+We love this option and are hoping to install a prototype at some point to see how it goes.
 We’d then get guest feedback as the change is probably not for all 😉

 Litter Picking

 We are lucky our beaches are super clean in part as we are in a beautiful and isolated location.
 This should inspire us to clean up our act – sometimes our waste ends up in currents polluting other similarly beautiful spots.
-Mr R, visiting Grandpa at Yoga Rocks, is a keen litter picker as are some of our Free Retreat Lotto entrants this year.
+Mr R, visiting Grandpa at Yoga Rocks, is a keen litter picker as are were some of our Free Retreat Lotto.
 Not really sure where we are going with this but a good excuse for a pic of said rubbish recoverer on a stroll up the nearest big hill to Yoga Rocks.
 Hail litter pickers everywhere.

 Volunteers, Free Retreat Lotto & Charity